Obvio

 Scheduling your AEvent Timeline with your Obvio Event

-When scheduling your Obvio Event with AEvent the process is slightly different than when scheduling a normal Timeline.
+When scheduling your Obvio Event with AEvent, the process is slightly different than when scheduling a normal Timeline.

-First, BEFORE scheduling ensure that both your AEvent Timeline and your Obvio Event are ready to go, the Zoom Areas have been created inside your Obvio Event, and the proper time-range is good.
+First, BEFORE scheduling, ensure that both your AEvent Timeline and your Obvio Event are ready to go, the Zoom Areas have been created inside your Obvio Event, and the proper time-range is good.

-Browse to Schedule within AEvent, Select your Timeline relating to the Obvio event you are pairing, then click on the little clock icon to ask Obvio which Rooms are available.
+Browse to Schedule within AEvent, Select your Timeline relating to the Obvio event you are pairing, and then click on the little clock icon to ask Obvio which Rooms are available.

 Once you've selected the room you want to pair up, set the time and date in which you want this webinar to take place (this MUST be within the time range defined within your Obvio Event).